Jordan Maksymic: Ottawa Redblacks

 Maksymic was hired by the expansion Ottawa Redblacks in 2014 to serve as an offensive assistant on the coaching staff.
 He was promoted to running backs coach for the 2015 season where the team made an appearance in the 103rd Grey Cup.

 Edmonton Eskimos (II)

 In 2016, it was announced that Maksymic had re-joined the Edmonton Eskimos to be part of Jason Maas' staff as the team's quarterbacks coach.
 In 2018, he added the title of pass game coordinator in addition to his quarterback coaching duties.
 He was further promoted to offensive coordinator and quarterbacks coach for the 2019 season, although Maas continued to call the plays.

 BC Lions

 Following a coaching change in Edmonton, Maksymic joined the BC Lions in January 2020 as the team's offensive coordinator, reuniting him with former Redblacks head coach, Rick Campbell.
 In his first season calling plays, quarterback Michael Reilly led the league in passing and the Lions had two receivers, Bryan Burnham and Lucky Whitehead, named as CFL All-Stars.

+Edmonton Elks (III)

+On January 10, 2025, it was announced that Maksymic had been hired as the offensive coordinator and assistant head coach for the Edmonton Elks.